Love Island Australia's Maurice Was 'Gaslighting' Jessie Last Night. This Is What That Means.

 “You’re overthinking, I’ve just got to say it black and white...
 You fabricate this big scenario in your mind.
 It’s all in your head,” Maurice told Jessie when she expressed her concerns that he was more invested in generating publicity on the show than finding love.

-Later the couple reconvened for a follow-up conversation, and Maurice told Jessie that her previous relationships and her being ‘uncomfortable in communication’ were the real issues at hand.
+Later the couple reconvened for a follow-up conversation, and Maurice, who HuffPost revealed already knew Wednesday’s intruder Phoebe prior to the show, told Jessie that her previous relationships and her being ‘uncomfortable in communication’ were the real issues at hand.

 “Your previous relationship would have done you pretty hard, so I understand that’s...” said Maurice.